 - What messages are audiences engaging positively with across other marketing channels?

-4. Plan out a calendar
+4. Plan out your calendar

-With your list of content and messages to promote, the next step is to plan out when you want to communicate them.
+With your list of content and messages to promote, the next step is to plan out when you want to communicate with them.

 Certain messages or content may be tied to specific dates or activities.
 For example, you know you would like to announce a sale on your products before a certain holiday.
 Get these down on the schedule first.